AuricFox/flask_template/README.md

 # flask_template

-This is a template for starting web projects power by flask.
+This is a template for starting web projects powered by flask.

 ## Getting Started